Sort roles and run the game with this role’s mechanics handled automatically.Try the Game Companion

 Making an intentional "slip": "I think we should — actually, wait.
 No, I was going to say we should vote for Player 8, but now that I think about it... maybe they're fine?
 I keep going back and forth.
 Sorry.
 I just can't get a clear read today."

 A poorly constructed alibi: "I was paying close attention during the night phase, and I could tell from the sounds around the table that Player 3 moved.
 So I think Player 3 did something."
 (Everyone knows you can't deduce anything from night-phase sounds.
-This makes you look like a desperate Mafioso fabricating evidence.)
+This makes you look like a desperate Werewolf fabricating evidence.)

 Overreacting to an accusation: "Me?
 You're accusing me?
 On what basis?
 I have been nothing but helpful this entire game.
 I've contributed more than half the people here.
 This is absolutely ridiculous and honestly I'm offended that — look, just look at my voting record.
 It's fine.
 It's completely fine."

 The subtle art of the bad defense: "Okay, yes, I voted to save Player 6.
-And yes, Player 6 was Mafia.
+And yes, Player 6 was a Werewolf.
 But that doesn't mean I knew.
 Lots of people voted that way too.
 I think.
 Did they?
 I don't actually remember the exact numbers.
 But I'm sure I wasn't the only one."

 Defending a suspect to implicate yourself: "Why is everyone focused on Player 4?
 I think Player 4 has been one of the most trustworthy people at this table.
 Their defense yesterday completely convinced me.
 I don't understand why anyone would still suspect them."
-(If Player 4 is widely suspected as Mafia, defending them makes you look like their partner.)
+(If Player 4 is widely suspected as a Werewolf, defending them makes you look like their partner.)

 Appearing confused and inconsistent: "Yesterday I said I suspected Player 9.
 Today I'm less sure.
 Actually, I think the real problem is Player 2.
 Or maybe Player 11.
 Honestly, every time I try to build a case it falls apart.
 I don't have a clear picture of anything."